happylife24/bakery-webpage/README.md

-# A bakery webpage with technical-documentation-page
+# A bakery webpage like a technical documentation page

 I created a Bakery webpage functionally with Html and CSS.